player-03/advanced-layout/README.md

 # Advanced Layout

-An easy way to create fluid layouts.
+An easy way to create fluid layouts in Flash and OpenFL.
 There are two main ways to use it:

 1. Define your layout using convenience functions.
 (See [LayoutUtils](#using-layoututils).)
 2. Take a pre-built layout, and make it scale.
 (See [PremadeLayoutUtils](#using-premadelayoututils).)